Why do you think we’re writing this article?

 Is the article broken up into relevant sub-headers?

 People need to be engaged immediately.
 They also need to find what they are looking for quickly.
 If you fail at those, people bounce.

 Some people confuse bounce rate and TOS.
 Bounce rate implies that someone clicked on your content and then clicked to another site.
 In other words, they only viewed one piece of your content.
 A bounce rate can happen after someone read your 11,000-word article for 19 minutes.
 That’s a good thing.

 For content marketing, TOS is the imperative metric to interpret readership.
 Bounce rate can be meaningful.
 But you need to understand its practical use.
-Here’s my bounce rate guide, have a read (later please, things are just now getting good).
+Here’s our bounce rate guide, have a read (later please, things are just now getting good).

 How’s Your Mobile Experience?

 Your masterpiece is complete.
 You’ve hit the WordPress PUBLISH button without a drip of sweat.
 You know you’ve got a winner.